This is a Preprint and has not been peer reviewed. This is version 2 of this Preprint.

 Abstract

-The extent of surface crevassing on the Greenland Ice Sheet is a large source of uncertainty in processes controlling mass loss, including iceberg calving, ice rheology, and water routing.
-However, no work to date has comprehensively mapped the location of surface crevasses or examined their evolution through time.
+Surface crevassing on the Greenland Ice Sheet is a large source of uncertainty in processes controlling mass loss, including calving, ice rheology, and water routing.
+However, no work has comprehensively mapped the location of surface crevasses or examined their evolution through time.
 Here, we use high-resolution digital elevation models to map the 3-dimensional volume of crevasse fields across the Greenland Ice Sheet in 2016 and 2021.
-Whilst the change in the total volume of crevasses between these two years was within measurement error (+4.3 ± 5.9%), large and significant increases occurred at accelerating marine-terminating sectors of the ice sheet (up to +25.3 ± 10.1%).
-These increases were offset only by a reduction in crevasse volume in the central west sector (-14.2 ± 3.2%), particularly at Sermeq Kujalleq (Jakobshavn Isbræ), which underwent a temporary slowdown over the study period.
-Changes in crevasse volume correlate strongly with antecedent discharge changes, indicating that Greenland’s acceleration is affecting significant increases in crevassing on a timescale of less than five years.
-This rapid response provides a mechanism for mass-loss-promoting feedbacks on sub-decadal timescales, including increased calving, faster flow, and accelerated water transfer to the bed.
+Parallelling prior observations of Greenland discharge, the change in the total ice-sheet-wide volume of crevasses between these two years was within measurement error (+4.3 ± 5.9%), masking large and significant increases at accelerating marine-terminating sectors of the ice sheet (up to +25.3 ± 10.1% in the Southeast sector).
+These sectoral increases were offset only by a reduction in crevasse volume in the central west sector (-14.2 ± 3.2%), particularly at Sermeq Kujalleq (Jakobshavn Isbræ), which underwent a temporary slowdown over the study period.
+Changes in crevasse volume correlate strongly with antecedent discharge changes, indicating that Greenland’s acceleration forces significant increases in crevassing on a timescale of less than five years.
+This response provides a mechanism for mass-loss-promoting feedbacks on sub-decadal timescales, including increased calving, faster flow, and accelerated water transfer to the bed.

 DOI